L3DEVIL/VphonegagaInject/README.md

 **`modmenu/StaticActivity.java`**

 To initialize by game activity's OnCreate
 Checks if device running Android 6.0 or above and if have overlay permission checked.
-Sounds being written to the cache directory.
 Start() will be called when implementing the menu to the game.
 We will explain later

 - writeToFile: